 Local Flexibility (LF): This rating indicates that Boards have local flexibility in determining whether and/or how to implement guidance or recommended practices set forth in this WD Letter.
 All information with an LF rating is indicated by “may” or “recommend.”

-NLF: Boards must be aware that Registered Apprenticeship programs are not subject to the same application and performance requirements as other providers because they go through a detailed application and vetting process to become Registered Apprenticeship program sponsors with the US Department of Labor (DOL).
-TWC will automatically add any Registered Apprenticeship program to the statewide Eligible Training Providers List (ETPL) that:
+NLF: Boards must be aware that because Registered Apprenticeship Programs (RAPs) undergo a detailed application and vetting process to become RAP sponsors with the US Department of Labor (DOL), they are not subject to the same application and performance requirements as other providers.
+TWC will automatically add to the statewide Eligible Training Providers List (ETPL) RAPs that:

-is registered with DOL’s Office of Apprenticeship Training; and
+are registered with DOL’s Office of Apprenticeship Training; and

-notifies TWC of the desire to be included on the statewide ETPL.
+notify TWC of the desire to be included on the statewide ETPL.

-NLF: Boards must be aware that if a training provider is removed from the ETPL, enrolled students can remain in the training program until they complete their training or exit the program.
+NLF: Boards must be aware that, in general, if a training provider is removed from the ETPL, enrolled students can remain in the training program until they complete their training or exit the program.
+Providers removed for substantial violations of WIOA requirements may be required to return funds provided for training in affected programs during the term of such violation.

 Eligibility Criteria for Training Providers

-NLF: Boards must be aware that TWC has removed the minimum performance standards from the criteria for determining the initial and continued eligibility of training providers.
-Additional guidance and technical assistance related to eligibility determinations and reporting for the ETP program is forthcoming.
+NLF: Boards must be aware that criteria for determining the initial and continued eligibility of training providers currently does not include minimum performance standards.

 NLF: Boards must be aware that training providers must meet the following evaluation criteria for initial and continued eligibility: